StocktonManges/event-pro-ts/README.md

 cd socket.io-server
 npm run serve:socket

-# RESEED the database by opening a new terminal and running:
+# RESEED the database:
+Open a new terminal and run:
 node reseed.js